 This safety pin first appeared on our website in November 2016 after the U.S. presidential election.
 It was not meant to communicate political affiliation or alienate anyone.
 Its purpose was and remains very simple and can resonate with everyone: If you need me, I am here for you.
 I will stand in solidarity with you.

 ISLSI is committed to ensuring that the UMB community can learn and work in an affirming, inclusive, and safe environment.
-With this in mind, we are piloting the Safety Pin Initiative, an eight-session curriculum composed of short lectures and activities focused on equipping staff with the tools necessary to build allyship with people of various identities.
+With this in mind, we created the Safety Pin Initiative, an eight-session curriculum composed of short lectures and activities focused on equipping staff and faculty with the tools and foundational knowledge necessary to build allyship with people of various identities.
 You can apply for the Safety Pin Initiative here.
 For more information or to refer a staff or faculty member to the program, please complete this form.

 If you have any questions or concerns, please email email@example.com.